m-schaeffler/node-red-my-nodes/node-red-bthome/README.md

 - Shelly BLU Wall Switch 4
 - Shelly BLU Motion

-## capture of raw frames
+## Capture of Raw Frames

-The raw data frames are captured by Shellym devices with Bluetooth (Gen2 up to Gen4) and then sent via MQTT to Node-Red.
+The raw data frames are captured by Shelly devices with Bluetooth (Gen2 up to Gen4) and then sent via MQTT to Node-Red.

 [This is the script to be used.](https://raw.githubusercontent.com/m-schaeffler/ShellyScripts/refs/heads/main/ShellyBlu.js)